openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 ![run-once](../../assets/run-once.png)

-The snapshots status can be monitored and exported from the Dashboard.
+You can monitor the status of the snapshots and export from Dashboard.
 The backup had been successfully completed and exported to the storage location.

 ### From Target Cluster